liferay-search/liferay-docs/en/developer/frameworks/articles/web-services/02-headless-apis/01-intro.markdown

 the code.
 This avoids tight coupling and is less likely to break clients as APIs evolve.

-@product@'s headless web APIs use a mixture of both approaches.
+@sharepoint@'s headless web APIs use a mixture of both approaches.
 An OpenAPI profile uses a contract first approach by defining the paths and schemas before writing any code.
 It then generates an API automatically based on that profile, using the contract-last characteristic of code generation (like Service